SatoshiumAI/.github/support.md

 - simulations and experimental environments
 - repository navigation surfaces

-There is **no token**, exchange, custody system, or investment platform associated with Satoshium.
+There is **no token, exchange, custody system, or investment platform** associated with Satoshium.

 ---